Summer Institute for Research Design

 Who should apply

-All Ph.D. students in cultural/social anthropology programs are eligible.
+All Ph.D. students of cultural/social anthropology programs (from any country) who are at U.S. institutions are eligible, as are American citizens studying for the Ph.D. in cultural/social anthropology abroad.
 Students who are in the process of developing dissertation projects or preparing dissertation proposals are particularly encouraged to apply.

 The program covers students’ room, board, and tuition.
 In addition, students receive free copies of all software used for instruction.
 Students are responsible for costs associated with travel to and from the Institute and required textbooks.